+Few know this better than Garance Doré, founder of Atelier Doré and co-creator of a four-day Moroccan creativity retreat with Mr & Mrs Smith.
 Doré's move into the travel world shouldn't come as a surprise—those who follow her adventures on Instagram will know that she's always on the go, unearthing beautiful boutiques, hotels, and hot spots around the globe.
-Given her French pedigree and her eye for design, we were curious to know about the under-the-radar European destinations she recommends to friends.
+Given her French pedigree and eye for design, we were curious to know where she vacations in Europe.

 Here's how to see the best of Europe, according to one of the most iconic French girls we know.